mattaylor/objix/README.md

 ### Object.prototype.has(value)

-Returns first key of where the value equals the argument.
+Returns first key of `this` where the value equals the argument, otherwise undefined.

 ```javascript
 { a: 1, b: 2 }.has(2) // b